 Preparing for Early Deadline Decisions

-Did your student submit any Early Action or Early Decision applications?
-[Insert link to blog post re early deadline applications, which needs to be revised to add in Early Decision 2] Most schools with Early Action or Early Decision deadlines share decisions with applicants in mid-December.
+Did your student submit any Early Action or Early Decision applications (related link)?
+Most schools with Early Action or Early Decision deadlines share decisions with applicants in mid-December.
 We know that stress and anxiety about these decisions can take a big toll, and we have a few tips and suggestions about navigating this period with your student:

 Your student may have received emails from the colleges they applied to with directions about setting up online portals.
 Make sure your student is checking email and has set up portals where required.
 Students should regularly check their email and their portals throughout the application process.